 6 If the occurrence of an event sets the time running, is the day when the event occurred taken into account in the calculation of the time period?

 In accordance with Article 181 of the Code of Civil Procedure, the time limits expressed in days are calculated according to the exclusive system, i.e. according to free days, neither the day when it starts to run – dies a quo – nor the day when it ends – dies ad quem being taken into account, and the applicable rules are those specified in connection with the starting point, as presented in Section 4.

 The time limits expressed in days are always calculated in full days, however the act can be submitted only within the working hours of the court services.
-This shortcoming can be however removed by sending the procedural act by mail, the postal official indicating the date and the means of effective communication to the receiver.
-See also the reply to Question 4.
+This shortcoming can be however removed by sending the procedural act by mail, with the postal official indicating the date and the means of effective service to the recipient.
+Please see also the answer to Question 4.

 7 When a time limit is expressed in days, does the indicated number of days include calendar days or working days?

 For example, if a person must act or is served an act on Monday, 4 April 2005, and is requested to provide a response within 14 days of service, does it mean that the person concerned must respond before:

 The correct response is that the specified number of days includes calendar days.
 The person concerned must take effective action by 18 April inclusive.